termux/termux-packages/README.md

     PREFIX=/data/data/com.termux/files/usr

-For simplicity while developing and building, the build scripts here assume that a /data folder is reserved for use on the host builder and install everything there.
+For simplicity while developing and building, the build scripts here uses a /data folder that is reserved for use on the host builder and install everything there.

-The basic flow is then to run "./build-package.sh $PKG", which:
+The basic flow is then to run `./build-package.sh $PKG`, which:
-* Sets up a patched stand-alone Android NDK toolchain
+* Sets up a patched stand-alone Android NDK toolchain if necessary.

 * Reads packages/$PKG/build.sh to find out where to find the source code of the  package and how to build it.

-* Applies all patches in packages/$PKG/\*.patch
+* Applies all patches in packages/$PKG/\*.patch.

-* Builds the package and installs it to $PREFIX
+* Builds the package and installs it to `$PREFIX`.

-* Creates a dpkg package file for distribution.
+* Creates a dpkg package file for distribution in `$HOME/termux/_deb`.

 Reading and following build-package.sh is the best way to understand what's going on here.